mt-akar/Quadrillion/README.md

 ### Multiplayer Mode

 The game will have a multiplayer mode and 20 multiplayer levels.
 In this mode players compete againts each other trying to solve the same puzzle faster than their opponent.
 Game will be played on a single screen and players will use different set of keyboard inputs to place the pieces and complete the puzzle.

+### Rush Mode

+Players will be given limited time.
+Players will try to solve as many random puzzles in increasing difficulty as possible in the given time.
+Game will calculate a high score depending on the number of puzzles solved.

+### Visual Themes / Night Mode

+rotatable board
+the board is not shown when paused
+User can change the theme and background.

+### Move Count

 *These features are not final decision